cdimascio/couchinator/README.md

 4.  **Create the data to store in each database**

-    - Data must be stored using CouchDB's [bulk document](http://docs.couchdb.org/en/2.0.0/json-structure.html#bulk-documents) format
+    - Data must be represented using CouchDB's [bulk document](http://docs.couchdb.org/en/2.0.0/json-structure.html#bulk-documents) format
-    - The data may be stored in a _single_ JSON file or spread across _multiple_ JSON files (useful for organizing data)
+    - The data may be represented in a _single_ JSON file or spread across _multiple_ JSON files (useful for organizing data)

     ```shell
     users/